Veterinary Radiation Therapy

 How does radiation therapy work?

 Radiation makes cells unable to replicate.
 The idea is to eliminate the cancer cells so that they can no longer divide and spread.
-Because both normal and cancer cells are affected, the radiation machine can be positioned in the specific area of the tumor.
+Because both normal and cancer cells are affected, the radiation machine can be positioned towards a specific area of the tumor.
 Radiation treatment is intended and designed to maximize tumor effect and minimize normal tissue effect.
 Maximizing tumor effect is one reason that radiation treatments are given as a series of many small doses, rather than a few large doses.

 What are the benefits of radiation therapy?